rails/rails/guides/source/security.md

 Mass Assignment
 ---------------

-WARNING: _Without any precautions +Model.new(params[:model]+) allows attackers to set any database column's value._
+WARNING: _Without any precautions `Model.new(params[:model]`) allows attackers to set any database column's value._

-The mass-assignment feature may become a problem, as it allows an attacker to set any model's attributes by manipulating the hash passed to a model's +new()+ method:
+The mass-assignment feature may become a problem, as it allows an attacker to set any model's attributes by manipulating the hash passed to a model's `new()` method:

 ```ruby
 def signup